Analysis | The instabilities of climate change have arrived

 “We’ve got to listen to the scientists and the economists and the national security experts,” he said at another point.
 “They all tell us this is code red; the nation and the world are in peril.
 And that’s not hyperbole.
 That is a fact.
 They’ve been warning us the extreme weather would get more extreme over the decade, and we’re living it in real time now.”

 Consider being the president of the United States in a moment where massive wildfires are destroying parts of drought-stricken California and huge hurricanes, powered by warm ocean water, are flattening parts of the South and drowning parts of the North — imagine not then prioritizing efforts to deal with climate change.
 Just as drought led to conflict in Kyrgyzstan, it leads to stresses in California.
 Just as changes to the weather force migration in Africa, they force migration within the United States.
 New Orleans is 20 percent less populated than it was in 2000 thanks in part to Hurricane Katrina.
 Hurricane Maria reshaped Puerto Rico in 2017.
-The wildfires in California are playing a role in the recall campaign in that state, even as farmworkers in that state’s agricultural heart are considering their options for survival.
+The wildfires in California are playing a role in its recall election for governor, even as farmworkers in that state’s agricultural heart are considering their options for survival.
 The effects are often more subtle, like a decline in home sales in areas of Florida most at risk from the flooding that will accompany higher sea levels.
 (It is unknown how many of those houses were purchased by Aquaman.)

 In other words, climate change threatens to increase political and economic instability in the United States in hard-to-predict ways.
-The choice has long been whether to force small changes now — in things like greenhouse-gas emissions and investments in infrastructure upgrades — or to deal with large, uncontrolled changes in the future.
+The choice has long been whether to force small changes now — in things like greenhouse gas emissions and investments in infrastructure upgrades — or to deal with large, uncontrolled changes in the future.
 This is a political challenge, given that voters respond far more positively to spending money in the wake of disaster than to spending (less) money to prevent it from happening in the first place.
-But it's also a power struggle, since those smaller changes incur some costs and necessitate some behavioral changes often from more-powerful and wealthier Americans.
+But it’s also a power struggle because those smaller changes incur some costs and necessitate some behavioral changes often from more-powerful and wealthier Americans.

 Biden spoke to that group on Tuesday while standing in a neighborhood in Queens where several people drowned in Ida's rains.